 }

-This alone gives you findAll(), findById(), save(), and deleteById().
-If you need custom query conditions, refer to the Spring Data JPA query methods article.
+With just this, you can use findAll(), findById(), save(), and deleteById().
+If you need custom search conditions, see the Spring Data JPA query methods article.

 package com.example.demo.service;